timf34/timf34.github.io/lists/words.md

 - Feyli
   - _Dhivehi/ Maldives_
-  - The feeling of sand between your toes as waves recede on a beach
+  - The feeling of sand between your toes as waves ebb away.
 - Komorebi
   - _Japanese_
-  - Sunlight which is filtered through the leaves of the trees.
-  In particular, it means the visible light rays
+  - The dappled sunlight that shines through tree leaves.
 - Sobremesa
   - _Spanish_
   - The time spent sitting around the table and chatting freely long after you've finished eating a meal.
+It's not about the meal, but the connection aftewards.
 - Boketto
   - _Japanese_
   - Gazing vacantly into the distance without thinking.
 - Shemomedjamo
   - _Georgian_
   - Eating past the point of being full just because the food tastes so good.
+- Marek
+  - _Serbian_
+  - A feeling of blissful pleasure and contentment derived from enjoying simple, everyday moments.
+- Hygge
+  - _Danish_
+  - A profound _coziness_ and contentment drawn from simple pleasures, often in shared moments; such as enjoying a warm drink with a friend by a fireplace.
+- Wabi-sabi
+  - _Japanese_
+  - Embracing the beauty in imperfection and transience; valuing the inherent significance and stories of everyday objects and moments.

 <!-- ---  -->
 <!--